JKorf/Bitfinex.Net/README.md

 |`AffiliateCode`|The affiliate code to use for requests|kCCe-CNBO

 ## Release notes
+* Version 4.0.0-beta3 - 09 Aug 2021
+    * Renamed GetTradesForOrderAsync to GetOrderTradesAsync
+    * Renamed GetTradesAsync to GetTradeHistoryAsync
+    * Renamed GetTradeHistoryAsync to GetUserTradesAsync
+    * Renamed GetOrderHistoryAsync to GetOrdersAsync

 * Version 4.0.0-beta2 - 26 Jul 2021
     * Updated CryptoExchange.Net